 - marshal various sorts of evidence to support a logical argument

-- be literate in music, to the extent that you can follow an orchestral score and know which instrument is playing.
+- read staff notation, to the extent that you can follow an orchestral score and know which instrument is playing.

 How long it takes